danieldaichi/hello-world/README.md

 # hello-world
 first tutorial repository
-# first attept to make a different branchedit to make a change from the "Master branch."
+# first attept to make a different branch to make a change from the "Master branch."